mongator/documentation/mongator/querying.rst

 References many
 ---------------

-Please, remember how :doc:`references many work </mandango/working-with-objects>`.
+Please, remember how :doc:`references many work </mongator/working-with-objects>`.

 The ``Mongator\\ReferenceGroup`` class has a ``createQuery`` method that just returns a query object to query the referenced documents.
-So, as the mandango query class is awesome, you can also make awesome stuff with it::
+So, as the mongator query class is awesome, you can also make awesome stuff with it::

     // query and returns all categories